The Best Pubs In Dublin

 This post has affiliate links where we earn a commission.

 - We'll go to my regular bars in Dublin.
-Where I drink myself.
+Places I drink myself.

 - 3 hours of stories that get funnier with every drink